Joshuah143/Twitter-bot-video/README.md

 - Send the quotes in a daily text or email
 - Import this file into other scripts to use functions like sending texts/emails/qoutes
-- Do something better than I did it and make your own YouTube video
+- Do something better than I did it and make your own YouTube video If you are able to come up with some cool projects or want advice on this one feel free to shoot me an email at [joshua.himmens@gmail.com](mailto:joshua.himmens@gmail.com)